omni/trustless-bridge-demo/README.md

 ## Components
 ### Contracts
-* `contracts/light_client/LightClient.sol` - Contract responsible for verification of beacon block headers according to spec.
+* `contracts/light_client/BeaconLightClient.sol` - Contract responsible for verification of beacon block headers according to spec.
+* `contracts/light_client/LightClientChain.sol` - Contract responsible for verification of execution layer block headers based on the data synced by beacon light client.
 * `contracts/amb/TrustlessAMB.sol` - Contract responsible for transmission of messages between two networks.
 Messages are being recorded in state mapping, so that the can be later proven on the other side through the Merkle-Patricia proof verification.
 * `contracts/omnibridge/{Home,Foreign}Omnibridge.sol` - Modified version of Omnibridge AMB mediator, see https://github.com/omni/omnibridge.git